xdmushui/partner-center-sdk/develop/csp-customer-storefront-builder-quick-start-guide-.md

 Deployment options:

-- Deploy your website from Partner Center
+- Download the [Partner Center storefront sample code](https://github.com/Microsoft/Partner-Center-Storefront) from GitHub
 - Integrate with Azure to deploy the configured website
 - Deploy on an existing subscription or bring your own subscription